-Karlene Robinson, Rosemarie Runcie, Faith McKoy-Johnson and Tanya Manassi was awarded for the article, "Establishing a Competencies Framework for a Caribbean Academic Library: The Case of The UWI Library, Mona Campus".
+- Karlene Robinson, Rosemarie Runcie, Faith McKoy-Johnson and Tanya Manassi were awarded for the article, "Establishing a Competencies Framework for a Caribbean Academic Library: The Case of The UWI Library, Mona Campus".
 It was published in Library Management (2015) Vol. 36:1, and selected for publication in the UWI 2016 Research for Development: Driving Development through Research and Innovation.
-The paper was also selected by the journal's editorial team as a "Highly Commended Paper" in the 2016 Emerald Literati Network Awards for Excellence.
-The criteria used to judge the awards are based on six areas that inform the development of Emerald's products: internationality; diversity; support for scholarly research; encouragement of applied research (impact); commitment to high quality scholarship; and a desire to ensure reader, author and customer experience is the best it can be.

-Dr Sasekea Harris was doubly honoured during the period, having received the prestigious Principal's Award for Best Research Publication: Article Category, for her article, "Enhancing awareness of Science, Technology, Engineering and Mathematics (STEM) in academic Libraries: A Jamaican Case Study".
+The paper was also selected by the journal's editorial team as a "Highly Commended Paper" in the 2016 Emerald Literati Network Awards for Excellence. - Dr Sasekea Harris was doubly honoured during the period, having received the prestigious Principal's Award for Best Research Publication: Article Category, for her article, "Enhancing awareness of Science, Technology, Engineering and Mathematics (STEM) in academic Libraries: A Jamaican Case Study".
 IFLA Journal October 2013 Vol. 39 No. 3 251-261.
-She also received the Research and Publication Award from the Library and Information Association of Jamaica (LIAJA).
+She also received the Research and Publication Award from the Library and Information Association of Jamaica (LIAJA). - Ms Cherry-Ann Smart was awarded a Fellowship from the Society of Scholarly Publishing (SSP) in April 2016.
+The SSP seeks to better understand the changing professional development and continuing education needs and preferences of professionals involved in scholarly communications.